When Abraham was a hundred years old, Sarah bore him a son. They named him “Isaac,” He Laughs, remembering God’s promise.

 “God made me laugh,” Sarah exclaimed with joy, “and everyone who hears our story will laugh too.”

-Isaac began to grow, and Abraham hosted an elaborate feast on the day he was weaned from his mother’s breast.
-Sarah saw Ishmael laughing at little Isaac’s expense at the celebration, so she told her husband, “Get this slave woman and her son out of our lives.
+Abraham circumcised Isaac at eight days old, and on the day he was weaned, Abraham hosted an elaborate feast.
+Sarah saw Ishmael poking fun at little Isaac at the celebration, so she told her husband, “Get this slave woman and her son out of our lives.
 That child will never share in Isaac’s blessing.”

 God said, “Don’t worry, Abraham.
 Do whatever Sarah says, because it will be through Isaac that your name will be carried.
 But because Ishmael is your son, I’ll make a nation through him, too.”

-God heard Ishmael wailing for his life, and an angel spoke to Hagar from the spiritual realm.
+God heard Ishmael moaning through a parched throat for water, and an angel spoke to Hagar.
 “What’s wrong, Hagar?” the angel asked.
-“Don’t worry about your son, because God heard his cry.
-Go to your son and lift him from the ground.
+“Don’t worry about your son, because God hears him.
+Go and lift him from the ground.
 I’ll make him a great nation.”

 God remained near as the boy grew into a man.
 He was an expert bowman and lived in the wilderness of Paran.
 Hagar found him a wife from Egypt, and Ishmael had twelve sons, who became twelve tribal kings.
 Ishmael lived a hundred and thirty-seven years.